Riinn/dw-guide/README.md

 Working in progress.
 Expected to finish it in this weekend.
 I don't have time at the moment.

-Bandersnatch's in-out call out message is complete.
+##Bandersnatch's call out message

+IN

+OUT

 Odd-Even counting is not necessary, but it should be easy to implement it you demand.

-Demoros' call out messages
+##Demoros' call out messages

 IN then OUT or OUT then IN